vivekjoshy/openskill.py/README.md

 - 5 Separate Models.
 - Fine-grained control of mathematical constants.
 - Open License
-- Up to 7% more accurate than TrueSkill.
+- Accuracy on par with TrueSkill.

 ## Installation